-Again, it’s an investment vehicle that you simply have to set and let the fund do its business.
+Again, it’s an investment vehicle that you have to set and let the fund do its business.

-With $5,000 to invest, you’re not about beating the market every day, rather just keeping up with it.
+With $5,000 to invest, you’re not about beating the market every day, but rather just keeping up with it.

-Plus, there are questions whether portfolio fund managers can, over the long term, outperform their benchmarks, so index funds may be a good option.
+Plus, there are questions about about whether portfolio fund managers can outperform their benchmarks over the long term, so index funds may be a good option.

-Exchange-traded funds (or ETFs) are similar to mutual funds in that when you purchase one share of either fund, you are buying a small slice of that investment’s holdings.
+Exchange-traded funds (or ETFs) are similar to mutual funds in that when you purchase one share of either fund, you buy a small slice of that investment’s holdings.

 The notable difference between the two is how they are traded.

 5. Save with an online bank

-Online banks typically offer more interest than a traditional bricks-and-mortar bank.
-“For someone who is just starting out with savings, I would suggest building up that rainy day fund and invest it into a safe liquid account like an online bank,” says Michael Solari, CFP, Principal of Solari Financial Planning, LLC.
+Online banks typically offer more interest than traditional brick-and-mortar banks.
+“For someone just starting with savings, I would suggest building up that rainy day fund and investing it into a safe liquid account like an online bank,” says Michael Solari, CFP, Principal of Solari Financial Planning, LLC.
 “Before you can start building a mountain of wealth, it is important to protect yourself from falling into a ditch.”